MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 ## Learn how to teach effectively

+Teaching is a tool often used when you are mentoring graduate software developers.
+Learn how to be good at it.

 * What do adult learners need
 * Sinners model

 ### Learn how to scaffold effectively